actinia-org/actinia-introduction/docs/index.md

 #### List available locations

-First we want to see the list of available "locations".
+First, we want to see the list of available "locations".
 A location in GRASS-speak is simply a project folder which contains geospatial data:

 ```bash
 # show available locations (locations are like projects)